The cemetery where the two little children played, about whom I would like to tell, was high up on a green hillside. The

 Keep them under cover!"

 But one leaf started to move and one of the snails under it stuck out its head with tiny horns.
-Kati tapped its head
+Kati tapped its head with

-back to bed now!"
+to bed now!"
 And she sang her song again:

 "Slumber sweet, sleep long,